 Chef Enzo Pezone

-Enzo Pezone was born in Naples, Italy.
+Enzo Pezone was born in Parete, Italy.
 At age 15 he picked up and moved to Florence, where he started in training in the culinary arts.
-After a five- year education, he was hired by Fabio Picchi and Benedetta Vitali of Cibreo restaurant in Florence, where he continued learning under their tutelage for 13 years.
-There, he also met Patrizio.
+After a five- year education, he was hired by Fabio Picchi and Benedetta Vitali of Cibreo restaurant in Florence, where he continued learning under their tutelage for 14 years.

 The experience helped shape his pursuit of opening a restaurant of his own.
 In 1994, the dream carried him across the Atlantic Ocean to America.
 Enzo worked at various establishments for five years, learning about the American restaurant business, before opening Pepolino.